ChihabEddine98/DeepGo/README.md

 Now you need to run this container :
 > **Run :**   docker run -it deep-go /bin/bash

-**Note.** The MacOS version isn't working currently there will be updates ASAP !
+**Note.** The MacOS version isn't working currently there will be updates soon !

 Or more simply you can use the following [deployment](https://github.com/ChihabEddine98/DeepGo/blob/main/config/deploy.sh) file  through  :
 >   **sh** ./path_to_deploy.sh

-**Note.** If you are using an AMD GPU you can switch the deploy file and use the second one !
+**Note.** If you are using an AMD GPU you can switch the deploy file and use the second one.

 ## Train your own models 🏋️‍♂️
 Actually i managed to make it easier for any one using this project to build and train his own model , first just you need to specify your architecture by creating a new folder inside [./src/models](https://github.com/ChihabEddine98/DeepGo/tree/main/src/models) and **``DGVx``** for example and then you can specify your model body (input and outputs blocks are already fine 😁) .